Celle: Growth in population

 In the Middle Ages and early modern period Celle only had a few thousand inhabitants.
 The population grew only slowly and dropped frequently as a result of many wars, epidemics and periods of famine.
 Not until the beginnings of industrialisation in the 19th century did population growth accelerate.
 It reached a total of 8,800 in 1818 but by 1900 this had more than doubled to 20,000.
 The incorporation of the surrounding villages on 1 April 1939 saw a further (artificial) rise in numbers to 38,000.

-Shortly after the Second World War the many refugees and displaced persons from the German areas of Eastern Europe led to a steep rise in the number of inhabitants within just a few months from around 17,000 to 55,000 by December 1945.
+Shortly after the Second World War the many refugees and displaced persons from Eastern Europe led to a steep rise in the number of inhabitants within just a few months from around 17,000 to 55,000 by December 1945.
 The addition of new municipalities on 1 January 1973 saw an additional 18,691 people being included within the borough of Celle and bringing the total population to 75,178 − its historical high point.

 On 30 June 2005 the official number of inhabitants within Celle borough, according to an update by the Lower Saxony State Department of Statistics, was 71,402 (only main residences, and after adjustments with the other state departments).

 The following overview shows the population numbers based on the 'catchment area' at the time.
 The 1818 figure is an estimate, the rest are based on census results(¹) or official updates by the Department of Statistics.
 From 1871 the returns show the population actually present, from 1925 the resident population and since 1987 the population residing at their main residence.
 Before 1871 the numbers are based on various, different census-gathering processes.